 - do not include new features, customer-requested non-security hotfixes, or design change requests.
 However, Microsoft may include non-security fixes as deemed necessary.

 This FAQ is an excellent resource for general questions about Extended Security Updates.

 Licensing and Purchasing

 Extended Security Updates for Windows 7 and Windows Server 2008/2008R2 Standard and Datacenter are available for purchase from the Software Order Form..
 The ESU SKUs closely follow the Windows Server licensing model.

-- You can purchase the first year of Extended Security Updates at any time.
-If you purchase after 1/15/2020, the price will not be prorated.
+- You can purchase Extended Security Updates at any time.
+The prices are not prorated.